conjurer-rich/flow-decision-records/pages/docs/flow-decision-signals.md

 After understanding the signals, you can determine whether they should result in a [Flow Decision Trigger](/docs/flow-decision-triggers).

 [⬅ Back to Overview](/docs/overview)

+---

+Flow Decision Records are a foundational element of the [Fast Flow Flywheel](https://fastflowflywheel.com){: target="_blank"} approach.
+Reach out to us to learn more.